armada-ths/ais/docs/getting_started_mac.md

 You can also put it in your .bashrc or .zshrc to avoid having to type it each session.

-Deactivating virtualenv is done with `deactivate`.bash
+Deactivating virtualenv is done with `deactivate`.